 The first lab assignment is a warmup lab where you will design two implementations of an integer iterative multiplier: the baseline design is a fixed-latency implementation that always takes the same number of cycles, and the alternative design is a variable-latency implementation that exploits properties of the input operands to reduce the execution time.
 You are required to implement the baseline and alternative designs, verify the designs using an effective testing strategy, and perform an evaluation comparing the two implementations.
-As with all lab assignments, the majority of your grade will be determined by the lab report.
+The milestone for this lab is to complete the baseline multiplier design along with an initial set of directed tests.
 You should consult the course lab assignment assessment rubric for more information about the expectations for all lab assignments and how they will be assessed.